Gieve Patel: Paintings

-Patel’s paintings received public attention when he had painted the Politician series in the late 1960s and early 1970s.
+Patel’s paintings received public attention when he painted the Politician series in the late 1960s and early 1970s.
 After the Politician series, Patel's well-known artworks are his Railway Platform series.
-These paintings had originated from his experiences of sitting on a bench in a suburban railway station and watching the trains arrive and depart.
-One interesting aspect about these paintings is that Patel does not paint a single person on the platform i.e., the platforms are completely unmanned.
+These paintings originated from his experiences of sitting on a bench in a suburban railway station and watching the trains arrive and depart.
+One interesting aspect about these paintings is that Patel does not paint a single person on the platform i.e., the platforms are completely devoid of people.
 This is the moment when one train arrives, the crowd leaves and the passengers of another train are yet to arrive.
-Even though the platforms are always crowded, we feel the painter's longing to find solitude in the chaos of the city through the serene images in his paintings.
+Even though the platforms are always crowded, one feels the painter's longing to find solitude in the chaos of the city through the serene images in his paintings.

 A similar atmosphere of mystery and peace can be seen in other city-based images painted by Patel in the later period.
 Two men near a handcart, Vegetable seller, Bus stop, The Letter Home are some of his notable works.
-In these paintings we can see how the painter works on two different aspects at the same time.
+In these paintings one can see how the painter works on two different aspects at the same time.
 On one hand, the idea is to create engaging experiences through pictures, colours and shapes.
 Whereas, on the other hand, there are struggles of people in their daily lives and its relationship with the artist.
 Given his closeness to life and the increasing violence in society, Patel's paintings in the 1980s and 1990s often featured wounded people and images of the dead.
 They take a critical look at some of the terrible aspects of human nature and society as a whole with a fearless and neutral perspective.

-For the past twenty years or so, the subject that has kept Patel preoccupied is the view of looking into a well.
+For his last twenty years or so, the subject that kept Patel preoccupied was the view of looking into a well.
 The wells in Patel's native village Nargol and its vicinity are not that deep.
-Most of the times, one can bend down and touch the water in the well.
+Most of the time, one can bend down and touch the water in the well.
 One can see the sky and clouds reflected in the water along with the surrounding mountains, trees and bushes.
-Patel has painted a series based on these views of the well, titled Looking into a Well.
+Patel painted a series based on these views of the well, titled Looking into a Well.
 While these are considered to be paintings of nature, the act of looking at nature appeared to Patel like peering into his own mind.
-Thereby, he continues to paint in this quest of self-exploration.
+Thereby, he continued to paint in this quest of self-exploration.

-He held his first art show at Mumbai's Jehangir Art Gallery in 1966, and went on to have several major exhibitions in India and abroad.
+Patel held his first art show at Mumbai's Jehangir Art Gallery in 1966, and went on to have several major exhibitions in India and abroad.
 He participated in the Menton Biennale, France in 1976; India, Myth and Reality, Oxford in 1982; Contemporary Indian Art, Royal Academy, London 1982.
 He also exhibited for Contemporary Indian Art, Grey Art Gallery, New York City, 1985; Indian Art from the Herwitz collection Worcester Art Museum, Massachusetts, 1985 and Coups de Coeur Geneva, 1987.